melwyncarlo/AeroFoil/README.md

 * Chord length input in mm, cm, m, in., ft, and yards

 ### <br>Installation
+In the [FreeCAD](https://www.freecadweb.org/) software, AeroFoil can be downloaded directly using the in-built [Addon Manager](https://wiki.freecadweb.org/Std_AddonMgr).
+<br>AeroFoil can also be obtained from the [FreeCAD Macros Github Repository].

 In Linux, AeroFoil can be installed manually, similar to Windows installation, or by using the command terminal and its relevant commands as mentioned in the [INSTALL](https://github.com/melwyncarlo/AeroFoil/blob/main/INSTALL.sh) file.

 By default, the Linux command terminal can be launched by pressing the following keyboard keys simultaneously :